Mylittleswift/mylittleswift.github.io/README.md

 # Welcome to My Pages!

 Hi, I'm Joey.
-I'm a native mobile app developer with experince on iOS and Android.
+I'm a native mobile app developer with experience on iOS and Android.

 # Specialties
-* Native iOS/Android App and SDK development, specially in Mobile Medical apps, Health and Fitness apps.
+* Native iOS App and SDK development in Swift and Objective-C, Andorid App development in Java
-* Internet of Things applications: Bluetooth Low Energy(BLE), iBeacon, NFC, Smart wearable devices.
+* Mobile medical device app development
-* App test automation, product verification and validation.
+* Smart wearable devices and Internet of Things app development using Bluetooth Low Energy(BLE), iBeacon, NFC technologies.

 # Commercial Projects